 The Board of Building Regulation and Standards (BBRS) is responsible for monitoring the state building code and retains full authority over the base building energy codes.
 In 2008, the Green Communities Act required the BBRS to develop a municipal opt-in stretch code for communities that wanted to go above and beyond the base building code and require higher energy efficiency standards for new buildings.
 To date, 299 municipalities in the Commonwealth have adopted the stretch code.
 Multiple communities are now seeking a net zero building code that provides them with the tools they need to reach ambitious climate goals for buildings in their cities and towns.
 The Roadmap Act calls on the Department of Energy Resources (DOER) in consultation with the BBRS to develop a municipal opt-in “specialized” stretch energy code.

-- An expert in commercial buildings and energy efficiency
+- David Riquinah: expert in residential building energy efficiency

-- An expert in residential buildings and energy efficiency
+- Darien Crimmin: expert in commercial building energy efficiency

 EEA Secretary Theoharides set the reduction goals for the Mass Save programs at 504,000 metric tons and 341 metric tons of carbon emissions reduction for the electric and gas plans respectively.